pelkeycj/micro/README.md

 Features
 ------
-- Posting as a user
+- Posting with markdown formatting
-- Following another user
-- Liking a post
+- Follows
+- Post likes
 - Live updates of home feed showing posts by followed users
+- Explore page, highlighting users that are not followed and posts from those users